for-giobbe/phy/Building a Tree in a ML Framework.md

 if not you can use mine [here](https://github.com/for-giobbe/phy/tree/master/examples).

-## inferring gene trees - unpartitioned analyses
+## inferring gene trees - unpartitioned analyses:

 During last lesson we found the best-fit model of evolution without doing tree reconstruction, running the line: